aboisvert/skiis/README.md

 Skiis are streaming / iterator-like collections that support both "stream fusion" and parallel operations.

-Skiis address a few deficiencies in the standard Scala collections,
+Skiis address different needs (and some deficiencies depending on your point of view) than the standard Scala {serial, parallel} collections,

-* All operations from Skiis[T] => Skiis[U] are non-strict -- processing happens
+* All operations from `Skiis[T]` => `Skiis[U]` are lazy -- processing
-  only on as-needed basis.
+  happens only on as-needed basis.
 This applies to both serial (e.g. `map`) and parallel operations (e.g., `parMap`)

 * Serial/parallel processing are explicit by name (e.g., `map` vs `parMap`) --
   no guessing how each operation processes the data.

-* Streaming-oriented framework is memory-safe -- won't cause bad suprises since none of the operations will suddenly materialize a huge data collections in memory or lead to "memory retention" as sometimes the case when handling Streams.
+* Streaming-oriented framework is memory-safe -- won't cause bad surprises since none of the operations will suddenly materialize a huge data collection in memory or lead to memory retention as is sometimes the case when handling Streams (i.e., keeping reference to the `head`).
 Skiis have fewer operations than Scala collections but those offered are amenable to stream-  and/or parallel-processing.
-  (You can easily and explicitly convert Skiis[T] to an Iterator[T] if you want to use Scala collections methods -- caveat emptor!)
+You can easily and explicitly convert `Skiis[T]` to an `Iterator[T]` if you want to use Scala collections methods -- caveat emptor!

-* You can mix lazy (stream-fusion) and parallel processing operations together to tailor the level of parallelism at each stage of your processing pipeline for SEDA-style pull-based streaming architecture.
+* You can mix serial and parallel processing operations together to tailor the level of parallelism at each stage of your processing pipeline for SEDA-style pull-based streaming architecture.

-* Pluggable execution context -- you can easily plug your own Executor (thread pool) -- although this only applies to Scala 2.9.x since 2.10.0 introduced that feature.
+* Pluggable execution context -- you can easily plug your own `Executor` (thread pool) and/or use a different `Executor` for different parallel operations.
+(Note this deficiency only applies to Scala 2.9.x since 2.10.0 introduced pluggable contexts).

-* Beyond pluging-in your own Executor, you can also control the level of
+* Beyond pluging-in your own `Executor`, you can also control the level of
   1) parallelism -- number of workers simultaneously submitted to Executor,
-  2) queuing -- number of work-in-progress elements between parallel operations to balance memory usage against parallelism and 3) batch size -- to balance efficiency against sharing executor/thread-pool resources.
+  2) queuing -- number of work-in-progress elements between parallel operations to balance memory usage against parallelism and 3) batch size -- to balance efficiency/contention against sharing your executor(s)/thread-pool(s) with other tasks (whether they use `Skiis` or not).

-* Skiis[T] exposes a Control trait that supports cancellation.
+* `Skiis[T]` exposes a `Control` trait that supports cancellation.

-See CHANGELOG for evolution details.
+See `CHANGELOG` for evolution details.

 ### Performance ###

 Skiis' performance is generally comparable to Scala Parallel Collections -- sometimes better, sometimes worse.
-It depends on your workload (types of operations), the thread pool you use, the allowable queue depth and worker batch size, and so on.
+It depends on your workload (types of operations), the thread pool you use, the allowable queue depth, worker batch size, and so on.

 I have not yet tested Skiis on machines with > 16 CPU cores.